Drift it is….

 Churchillian Drift is just the ticket.
-I have been looking for a term to describe the numerous potted, inaccurate Churchill quotes: “A lie gets halfway around the world before the truth puts its trousers on” is big right now on Twitter.
-Also: “Success is not final, failure is not fatal: it is the courage to continue that counts.”
+I have been looking for a term to describe the numerous potted, inaccurate Churchill quotes.
+“A lie gets halfway around the world before the truth puts its trousers on.”
+That is big right now on Twitter.
+“Success is not final, failure is not fatal: it is the courage to continue that counts.”
 Everybody uses that one repeatedly.

 “If you’e going through hell, keep going.”
 No one knows who said that, but it wasn’t Churchill.
-Then there is: “If I were your husband, I’d drink it,” Churchill’s alleged retort to Lady Astor’s threat to poison his coffee, which was most likely uttered by his friend F.E.
+Then there is: “If I were your husband, I’d drink it.”
+That is Churchill’s alleged retort to Lady Astor’s threat to poison his coffee.
+Most likely it was uttered by his friend F.E.
 Smith, Lord Birkenhead.

-Churchillian Drift bobs up among some of the biggest names in the aphorism business, not just Churchill and Napoleon but Einstein (Not everything that counts can be counted); Gandhi (Be the change you wish to see in the world.)
+Churchillian Drift bobs up among some of the biggest names in the aphorism business.
+Not just Churchill and Napoleon.
+Albert Einstein is popular.
+(Not everything that counts can be counted.)
+So is Mahatma Gandhi (Be the change you wish to see in the world.)
 And of course Honest Abe gets his share. (“A house divided against itself cannot stand” was quoted by Lincoln from the Bible.)

 Professor Weidhorn adds:

-Churchill himself used some of his well known sayings earlier in his career but no one noticed, so my addendum to this theory is that not just the stature of the person matters but the occasion—1940-42, Churchill’s finest hour, being high drama on the world stage.
+Churchill himself used some of his best-known sayings early in his career but no one noticed, so my addendum to this theory is that not just the stature of the person matters but the occasion—1940-42, Churchill’s finest hour, being high drama on the world stage.

 There’s really nothing Churchillian about it.
 You could just as well call it the Yogi Berra drift.
 “I never said many of the things I said,” Yogi said—ALLEGEDLY.